-S. No. Material identified issue Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Carbon Emissions R In the current year, we have assessed our emission and have taken a long term target of becoming carbon neutral by FY 2050 for Scope 1 and 2 (Base year FY 2023).
-MRF has taken multiple measures to reduce its emission through utilization of biofuels, renewable energy and improving its efficiency across operations with a medium term target of 25% reduction of Scope 1 and 2 emission intensity by FY 2028 (Base year FY 2023) Negative 2 Water Management R Water is a critical resource for our operations.
-We recognise the necessity to improve our water efficiency and to minimise our water costs.
-MRF conducted water stress assessment (WRI Aqueduct) and performance assessment as per International Water Stewardship Standard (AWS) to identify hotspots and improvement areas Negative 3 Energy Management 0 Better energy management would enable reduction in the cost of energy.
-Positive 4 Opportunities in Renewable Energy 0 As we are in the process of reducing our carbon footprint, we are exploring renewable energy interventions apart from our consistent initiatives around improving energy efficiencies and improving conservation of resources year-on-year.
-Positive 5 Toxic Emission and Waste R The hazardous waste generation and toxic emission from our operations are minimal in quantity and nature.
-These needs be disposed and controlled responsibly.
-The hazardous waste is disposed off through the authorised agencies prescribed under the respective State Pollution Control Board.
-In our operation, toxic emissions are at negligible level.
-We have adopted adequate engineering controls in our system to control toxic emission.
-Negative h Occupational Health and Safety 0 Occupational Health and safety System is an integral part of MRF operations.
-Our objective is to drive down accidents and ill health by monitoring health and safety performance and producing guidance.
-Positive
+S. No. Material identified issue Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Carbon Emissions R With rising regulatory pressures, increasing carbon costs, and operational impacts.
+Market expectations for low-carbon products are reshaping procurement decisions, especially from automotive OEMs.
+High emissions also pose reputational risks and investor scrutiny.
+Proactive carbon management is essential for business resilience and competitiveness.
+MRF has taken multiple measures to reduce its emission through utilization of biofuels, renewable energy and improving its efficiency across operations with a medium-term target of 25% reduction of Scope 1 and 2 emission intensity by FY 2028 (Base year FY 2023) Negative 2 Water Management R Water is a critical resource in India and crucial for its economy and wellbeing of its people.
+Rapid urbanisation and industrialization have resulted in drought and water stressed areas.
+Thus, increase in water costs and natural resource depletion is a business risk.
+MRF conducted water stress assessment (WRI Aqueduct) and performance assessment as per International Water Stewardship Standard (AWS) to identify hotspots and improvement areas Negative

+3 Energy Management O Advancement of technology enables MRF to take up optimization projects, switch over to energy efficient equipment and contribute to reduce overall energy footprint.
+Better energy management would enable reduction in the cost of energy.
+Positive 4 Opportunities in Renewable Energy 0 With increasing availability of renewable energy sources, it enables the transition from non-renewable to renewable energy which also contributes to reduction in cost and carbon emissions.
+Positive 5 Toxic Emission and Waste R Improper handling of chemicals can harm local ecosystems and public health leading to reputational damage.
+Customers and investors increasingly demand responsible waste management in order to transition from linear to circular economy.
+We have adopted adequate engineering controls in our system to combat any adversities.
+In our operations, toxic emissions are at negligible levels.
+The hazardous waste is disposed of through the authorised agencies prescribed under the respective State Pollution Control Board.
+Negative 6 Occupational Health and Safety 0 Our commitment to Occupational Health and Safety is integral to our operations.
+Our objective is to target zero accidents and ill health by proactively monitoring health and safety performance and providing clear guidance.
+Ensuring employee wellbeing is critical for operational continuity and workforce morale Positive